JeffDeCola/jeffCoin/README.md

 * FROM BLOCKCHAIN I/F
   * **handleSendBlockchain()**
-    _SEND-BLOCKCHAIN (SBC) - Sends the blockchain and currentBlock to another Node_
+    _SEND-BLOCKCHAIN - Sends the blockchain and currentBlock to another Node_
 * FROM ROUTINGNODE I/F
   * **handleBroadcastAddNewNode()**
     _BROADCAST-ADD-NEW-NODE (BANN) - Adds a Node to the nodeList_